sea-lab-wm/Toward-Automating-the-Localization-of-Buggy-UIs/README.md

-This is the replication package for the submitted ISSTA paper "Toward the Automated Localization of Buggy Mobile App UIs from Bug Descriptions"
+This is the replication package for the submitted ISSTA-24 paper "Toward the Automated Localization of Buggy Mobile App UIs from Bug Descriptions".